 Having equal emphasis on in-class demonstration (50%) and software quality (50%) remains the same.
 The only change brought to the grading scheme is the metric for the in-class demonstration portion.
 In the pilot course, all assignments except for the last one gave a demonstration grade based on an absolute scale.
 This proved to be problematic as some students found full-credit performance unattainable and subsequently gave up on doing their best.
-In the current course, the performance is measured relative to the best performance, i.e., whomever performs best gets full credit.
+In the current course, the performance is measured relative to the best performance, i.e., the person or group who performs best gets full credit and others get grades relative to it.
 This would bring out students' competitiveness and result in overall performance improvement.